mame/xterm-pty/examples/vite-example/README.md

-# xterm-pty example (Vite)
+# xterm-pty emscripten example (Vite)

-This is a minimal example of a Vite project using xterm-pty.
+This is a minimal example of a Vite project using xterm-pty and emscripten.

 ## Asyncify mode